L'eredità: Game history

 In the table sorted below, the order in which each game is played is denoted by a number, while "P" indicates a game that was played as a preliminary round prior to the start of the main game.

 International versions

 This game is an Italian adaptation of the Argentinian game show El legado created by Marcelo Ferrero aired on Telefe and sold all over the world, particularly in Latin American countries.

-All the international versions except the French and the original are inspired by the Italian version.
+All the international versions except the French, the Hungarian, the first Turkish version, the first Spanish version and the original are inspired by the Italian version.